Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

-Umrah is an Islamic pilgrimage and is, in short, an act of worship of Allah (SWT).
+Umrah is an Islamic pilgrimage, and in short, it is an act of worship of Allah (SWT).
 It is based on the teachings of the Holy Prophet (PBUH) and his Sunnah.
-The pilgrimage is a visit to the House of Allah (SWT) and can be carried out any time of the year.
+The pilgrimage is a visit to the House of Allah (SWT) and can be carried out at any time of the year.
 It is known as a ‘minor pilgrimage’ in comparison to the ‘greater pilgrimage’ of Hajj.
 However, it holds great value and virtue in the eyes of Allah (SWT).

-Ihram is essentially making the formal ‘intention’ of performing the Umrah.
-In order to enter the fold of Ihram, the individual must change clothes and take a proper bath (ghusl) which showcases an act of washing away all impurities.
-Men change into the two fabrics, Ridaa and Izaar, whereas women can wear any form of clothing which covers the body and head.
-Women who are menstruating or experiencing postnatal bleeding are also advised to perform ghusl.
+Ihram is making the formal ‘intention’ of performing the Umrah.
+To enter the state of Ihram, the individual must change their clothes and take a proper bath (ghusl), which symbolises washing away all impurities.

-Upon the cleansing, the individual should perform the obligatory prayers or offer two rakaat of Sunnah prayer.
-Once that is done, the individual should face the direction of the Qibla and officially enter Ihram – the individual must enter Ihram before he/she leaves for the Meeqat in Makkah.
-Perfume or perfumed products are strictly prohibited while a person is in his/her Ihram.
+Upon cleansing, the individual should perform the obligatory prayers or offer two rak’aat of Sunnah prayer.
+Once that is done, the individual should face the direction of the Qibla and officially enter the Ihram – the individual must enter the Ihram before leaving for the Meeqat in Makkah.
+Perfume or perfumed products are strictly prohibited while a person is in their Ihram.

 At the Meeqat, the pilgrim must make the intention and recite the words: